 for assistance.
 You can also contact the organizations listed below for additional information and technical support:

 Although not required, a water system may also choose to add additional information about reference concentrations in order to provide context for their customers around the detection of a particular contaminant.
-EPA has published reference concentration information here
+See pages 7-12 in the following document for reference concentration information from EPA:

 requires community and non-transient non-community water systems to notify persons served by the system of the availability of the UCMR test results no later than 12 months after the monitoring results are known.
 Community systems can satisfy this requirement by providing a notice of availability in their annual CCR.
 While there is no mandatory language required for notifying customers of the availability of the UCMR data, systems may find the language used in the following public notice template useful as a guide.